 The second controversy concerns the 3.0-liter diesel version’s failing injectors.
 There was even a global recall for the said problem.
 In connection to the Philippine market, affected Trooper units were those with fuel injector serial numbers below 554263, according to Isuzu.
 That said, the only thing one can do to avoid this is to replace the said injector after reaching 60,000 km on the odometer.
 Suffice to say, this caused Isuzu a load of headaches during that period.

 To sum it up, all that bad press might have affected the public’s opinion of the Trooper.
-This of course, might be the root cause of its poor global sales later on, and why Isuzu decided to drop the name entirely.
+This, of course, might be the root cause of its poor global sales later on, and why Isuzu decided to drop the name entirely.
+So, if you search for Isuzu Trooper 2015 for sale now, you will find nothing except for the versions from over a decade ago.
 Also, if you went on numerous Philippine motoring forums, you’ll find old posts from owners of the Trooper with the 3.0-liter diesel engine expressing their dismay with the said engine’s injector issues.

 A fuel injector for the Isuzu Trooper